Which of these sentiments do you agree with?

 - Coworking spaces often provide great opportunities for networking with peers.

 - Private office options are often available without the lengthy lease commitments.

 - Ongoing educational events are often provided to enhance startup progress.

 - You won't be able to customize the space to meet your exact preferences.

 - You will have to think ahead to book meeting rooms and other private spaces.

-- Overhearing the buzz of nearby coworkers may prove distracting.
+- Overhearing the buzz of nearby coworkers may be distracting.

-Many startups choose the flexibility, and freedom from financial burden, that coworking provides.
+Many startups choose the flexibility and freedom from the financial burden that coworking provides.
 Still, if leasing private office space is of interest, a good realtor with startup experience can help determine whether or not privately leasing office space is a viable option.

 Before renting a private space, just make sure you thoroughly evaluate upfront costs.
 Expenses like security deposits, utilities, furniture, parking, liability insurance, and more can really drain your pockets.

 On a positive note, San Francisco landlords are becoming more accustomed to tech tenants vying for shorter lease terms.
 As reported by National Real Estate Investor, tech tenants are now negotiating 2 to 4 year terms to coincide with fundraising cycles.
 Just don't expect such negotiations to be easy, as landlords still prefer the lower-risk levels associated with longer terms.